 Looking for a natural way to support weight loss while calming your nerves?
 This lemon balm tea recipe for weight loss might just become your new go-to ritual.
 Packed with antioxidants and soothing compounds like rosmarinic acid, lemon balm (Melissa officinalis) has been used for centuries to support digestion, reduce bloating, and calm the mind.
 But that’s not all it also has promising fat-burning potential when paired with ginger and lemon.
+While not a direct thermogenic fat-burner, this combination supports the body’s natural metabolic processes by addressing underlying issues like stress and poor digestion.
 In this guide, I’ll share my exact recipe, explore the science-backed benefits, teach you how to grow your own, offer delicious variations, and cover essential safety tips.

 Table of Contents